 The walking trail continues on wooden boardwalks around the cliffs, heading towards the Tessellated Pavement.

 The Tessellated Pavement is a set of sandstone blocks that were formed over millions of years through weathering and erosion.

-A small viewing platform with information board in front of this unique rock formation offers great views from close by.
+A small viewing platform with an information board in front of this unique rock formation offers excellent views from close by.

 3. Bullimah Beach

 Not too far from the Tessellated Pavement is a junction with a short detour to Bullimah Beach.

 Bullimah Beach is small but picturesque south-west facing beach at the western tip of Gerrin Point, bordered by steep cliffs.

 The beach can only be reached on foot via the coastal walk from Putty Beach or from Maitland Bay.